percula/planter_docs/content/en/docs/garden/indicators/index.md

 - **4x** means 4 plants can be planted within one square foot of garden space.

 - Plants that need an entire square foot or more per plant do not have a spacing indicator.
-The size of the plant icon shows how many square feet the plant needs.
-For example, tomatoes need four square feet per plant.
+The size of the plant image shows how many square feet the plant needs.

 {{< alert icon="🌿" context="info" text="If you change the units in Planter to metric, the plant spacings remain the same.
 Planter indicates how many plants can be planted in roughly 1/10m²." />}}